 Each student must first assemble a dissertation committee and then write a dissertation proposal under the guidance of her dissertation chair.
 A strong dissertation proposal is critical to successful completion of the dissertation, as it becomes the road map for the research, writing and grant proposals in the coming years.
 A solid proposal requires multiple revisions, and students should work closely with the committee in the course of producing the proposal.

-We recommend that students take the Comprehensive Examination no later than three months after completion of the Qualifying Examination.
+We recommend that students take the Comprehensive Examination in the semester following completion of the Qualifying Examination.

 The dissertation committee consists of five faculty members, including at least three faculty members from American Studies and one outside member.